RACSEL/IPS-national-backend/README.md

 * Check whether the HAPI FHIR server is running in `http://localhost:8080`

-* Check whether the Snowstorm and Snowstorm browser server is running in `http://localhost:8082` Also check if the IPS terms were correctly uploaded.
+* Check whether the Snowstorm and Snowstorm browser server is running in `http://localhost:8082` Also check if the terms were correctly uploaded.

 * Test creating an IPS resource directly using the bundle endpoint.
 For example use this command